 Helsinki is looking for five innovative solutions to support marginalised communities.
-The objective of the open call is to find innovative technologies that enable a better daily life and more efficient city services for intellectually disabled people, senior citizens, unemployed and immigrants.
+The objective of the open call is to find innovative technologies that enable a better daily life and more efficient city services for intellectually disabled people, senior citizens, unemployed, and non-Finnish speakers.
 The CommuniCity Open Call is a joint effort by three cities.

 The CommuniCity project funded by the European Union will be implementing a total of one hundred pilots in the European Union over a period of three years.
 The first CommuniCity open call will be open from 28 February to 31 March 2023, and it is aimed at finding a total of 17 pilots to be implemented in cooperation with the cities of Amsterdam, Helsinki and Porto.

 Scalable technology solutions that meet the special needs of vulnerable residents and focus in particular on promoting digital equality will be sought during all the three piloting rounds.
 During the first round of pilots, the City of Helsinki will carry out a maximum of five pilots.
 The cities of Amsterdam and Porto will be implementing a total of 12 pilots.

 Four challenges named based on a needs assessment

 Before opening the open call for applications, Helsinki, Amsterdam and Porto each carried out their own needs assessments.
 The most critical challenges and target groups for the pilots were identified based on the assessments.
 Particular attention was paid to the possibility of refining the proposed technological solutions using the co-creation method.